Bagamoyo Nomad Scores & Quality of Life - πΉπΏ Tanzania

 20 |

-Tanzania is considered one of the most stable countries in East Africa, with a predictable political environment and low risk of civil unrest. |
+Tanzania is considered one of the more stable countries in East Africa, with peaceful transitions of power.
+However, occasional regional tensions and police presence keep it from being highly stable. |

 |